hellerve/todo/README.md

   online API docs
 * [gargantuan] Write a great, Smalltalk-style development environment for Carp, a static language (no, really)
+ * [big] Write an OMeta implementation in OCaml, for learning purposes

 ## Books